F1 24: Gameplay

 Game screenshot.
 The player is driving Norris' McLaren at Bahrain.

 Similar to previous entries of the series, players drive cars using game controllers or steering wheels.
 A session mimics a real race weekend, starting on free practice and ending on the Grand Prix.
 Throughout the race, players experience pit stops and various incidents, which may result in safety cars and changes to the player's super license.

 F1 24 introduced a new career mode, in which players play as real drivers and gain reputation throughout the season.
 In addition to playing as any of the twenty Formula One drivers, players can play as Formula 2 and retired drivers.
 One of the new features are mid-race objectives given by team engineers and sponsors, which give players additional experience and rewards if completed.
 "F1 World", first introduced in F1 23 as an expansion to F1 22s "F1 Life", also received an expansion.
 A new "Fanzone" mode was added, allowing players to contribute fan points to teams and drivers to compete with other fanzones during any season.
 Furthermore, voiceovers from real F1 drivers have been added.

+Oliver Bearman, Franco Colapinto, Liam Lawson and Jack Doohan do not appear in F1 despite deputising for Carlos Sainz & Kevin Magnussen at Saudi Arabia and Baku respectively, (Note: Bearman appears in both F2 rosters with Prema.)
+Logan Sargeant from Italy onwards, (Note: Colapinto appears in the 2024 F2 roster with MP Motorsport.)
+Daniel Ricciardo from the United States onward and Esteban Ocon at Abu Dhabi.
+(Note: Doohan appears in the 2023 F2 roster with Invicta Virtuosi.)

 The story mode, Braking Point, which was available in F1 2021 and F1 23, was not continued.